catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 unmapped IDs to the ``devtools/ferc1-eia-glue`` directory that correspond to unmapped plants and utilities from FERC 1 and EIA.

-If you have already generated a databse without foreign-key constraints, you can run just the script that extracts the umapped IDs with:
+If you have already generated a database without foreign-key constraints, you can run just the script that extracts the umapped IDs with:

 .. code-block:: console

     $ pytest test/integration/glue_test.py --live-dbs --save-unmapped-ids

+The ``--save-unmapped-ids`` flag saves unmapped plants and utilities in the ``devtools/ferc1-eia-glue`` folder by default.

 Assigning PUDL IDs to Unmapped Records
 --------------------------------------